lidofinance/lido-improvement-proposals/LIPS/lip-36.md

 `StakingRevenueSource` depends on the `TokenRateNotifier` contract registered at `LidoLocator.postTokenRebaseReceiver()`, and it expects the **args-bearing observer flavor**: `addObserver` must ERC-165-detect `ITokenRatePusherWithArgs`, and the notifier must forward the full `handlePostTokenRebase` payload, including `reportTimestamp` and `sharesMintedAsFees` to its observers' `pushTokenRate(...)` callback.

-The current `TokenRateNotifier` propagates only an arg-less rate push and does not forward this payload, so the system requires upgraded `TokenRateNotifier` that performs the ERC-165 detection and full-payload forwarding to be deployed and wired as `postTokenRebaseReceiver` before `StakingRevenueSource` can record any revenue.
+The previous `TokenRateNotifier` propagated only an arg-less rate push and did not forward this payload.
+A new `TokenRateNotifier` that performs the ERC-165 detection and full-payload forwarding was deployed and wired as `postTokenRebaseReceiver` by the activation vote.

 ---